Dongqing Wang 王冬青

 I'm interested in Computer Graphics, 3D Computer Vision and Machine Learning.

-InpaintNeRF360: Text-Guided 3D Inpainting on Unbounded Neural Radiance Fields
+InNeRF360: Text-Guided 3D-Consistent Object Inpainting on 360-degree Neural Radiance Fields

 Dongqing Wang, Tong Zhang, Alaa Abboud, Sabine Süsstrunk